RWTH-EBC/AixOCAT/README.md

 ## Acknowledgements

-As this framework is based on the OSCAT libraries we want to aknowlegde Tobias Mühlbauer for his Contribution to the OSCAT libraries.
+As this framework is based on the OSCAT libraries we want to acknowlegde Tobias Mühlbauer for his Contribution to the OSCAT libraries.